MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 The minimum number of responses required to show scores and response counts for rated items.

+### Default setting

-Glint’s default Confidentiality Threshold is five (5).
+Viva Glint’s default Confidentiality Threshold is five (5).

 ### Related terms

-Insufficient: Indicates that the Confidentiality Threshold isn't met and a group’s scores don't display.
+**Insufficient:** Indicates that the Confidentiality Threshold isn't met and a group’s scores don't display.

 ### Example